SwiftERM Hyper-personalisation for ecommerce email marketing

 Align brand activity with your top-level brand goals

-With today’s attribution modeling and data-driven performance marketing, you can show a clear line to value from your brand-building activities.
+With today’s attribution modelling and data-driven performance marketing, you can show a clear line to value from your brand-building activities.
 No single metric will be enough to determine the success of brand activities.
 Instead, build a measurement framework with performance indicators aligned to your top-level brand goals, like growing share of mind, market share, or brand consideration.
 Expect to run brand campaigns for at least six months before seeing a measurable impact.

 Monitor your site and social analytics